 988 Suicide and Crisis Lifeline operates through the existing National Suicide Prevention Lifeline (NSPL) – Visit the website for resources.
 Call or text 988 for a direct connection to compassionate, accessible care and support for anyone experiencing mental health-related distress – whether that is thoughts of suicide, mental health or substance use crisis, or any other kind of emotional distress.
 People can also dial 988 if they are worried about a loved one who may need crisis support.

 - Asian, Pacific Islander, and South Asian American (APISAA) Therapist Directory

 - Black Emotional and Mental Health (BEAM) Virtual Therapist Network

-- Boris Lawrence Henson Foundation Resource Directory - Mental health providers, programs and resource materials for the African American community
+- Boris Lawrence Henson Foundation Resource Directory - Mental health providers, programs, and resource materials for the African American community

 - Black Mental Health Alliance - Culturally competent and patient-centered licensed mental health professionals

-- Inclusive Therapists: Culturally competent and social justice-oriented therapists; includes list of therapists currently offering reduced-fee teletherapy
+- Inclusive Therapists: Culturally competent and social justice-oriented therapists; includes a list of therapists currently offering reduced-fee teletherapy

 - Innopsych - Therapists of color

 - Latinx Therapy